kr8s-org/kr8s/docs/client.md

 # api3 is a new kr8s.Api instance as it was created with different arguments
 ```

 Calling [](#kr8s.api) with no arguments will also return the first client from the cache if one exists.
 This is useful as you may want to explicitly create a client with custom auth at the start of your code and treat it like a singleton.
-The [Object API](object) makes use of this when instantiating objects with `api=None`.
+The `kr8s` API makes use of this whenever instantiating objects with `api=None`.

 ```python
 import kr8s